MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 This solved the problem of having to server different html templates and css to different devices.

-### Mobile first
+### Understanding the viewport
+The **viewport** is the visible area of a web page.

+The viewport varies with the device e.g. the viewport on a mobile phone is smaller than on a computer screen.

-To make your page responsive we need to override the scaleing behaviour of many mobile browsers.
+To make our page responsive (i.e. to look good on all devices) we need to gives the browser instructions on how to control the page's dimensions and scaling.

 Add the following line to the `<head>` element of your html `main.handlebars` file.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 ```
+The `width=device-width` part sets the width of the page to follow the screen-width of the device (which will vary depending on the device).

+The `initial-scale=1.0` part sets the initial zoom level when the page is first loaded by the browser.

+The impact of setting the viewport can be visualised [here](https://www.w3schools.com/css/css_rwd_viewport.asp).

+### Mobile first
 The way to implement a responsive layout is start with the smallest screen size; the mobile.
 These layouts are often the most simple.
 As the screen size get larger you can start to make more use of the real estate that becomes available.

 Lets start.
 Empty your `style.css` and add the following css: